Three Witches: Origins

 The name "weird sisters" is found in most modern editions of Macbeth.
 However, the First Folio's text reads:

-The weyward Sisters, hand in hand,

-Posters of the Sea and Land...

 In later scenes in the First Folio, the witches are described as "weyward", but never "weird".
 The modern appellation "weird sisters" derives from Holinshed's original Chronicles.
-However, modern English spelling was only starting to become fixed by Shakespeare's time and also the word weird (from Old English wyrd, fate) had connotations beyond the modern common connotation of "eerie".
+The word weird (descended from Old English wyrd 'fate') was a borrowing from Middle Scots and had different meanings besides the modern common meaning 'eerie'.
+(This and related modern senses derives from the word's usage in Macbeth.)